muz1lee/Piecewise-Stationary-MAB-/README.md

 2. Time-sensitive scenarios: In real-time news recommendation, we need find the best news as soon as possilble, or in some scenarios rewards  will change over time, and our system needs to make adjustmetns in a timely manner ;

-3.Insufficient / Limited traffic : Sicne there are many experiments to conduct while traffic is limited, we need to find a more efficient way to optimize and allocate traffic
+3. Insufficient / Limited traffic : Sicne there are many experiments to conduct while traffic is limited, we need to find a more efficient way to optimize and allocate traffic